Computer: Bugs

 Errors in computer programs are called "bugs".
 They may be benign and not affect the usefulness of the program, or have only subtle effects.
 However, in some cases they may cause the program or the entire system to "hang", becoming unresponsive to input such as mouse clicks or keystrokes, to completely fail, or to crash.
 Otherwise benign bugs may sometimes be harnessed for malicious intent by an unscrupulous user writing an exploit, code designed to take advantage of a bug and disrupt a computer's proper execution.
 Bugs are usually not the fault of the computer.
 Since computers merely execute the instructions they are given, bugs are nearly always the result of programmer error or an oversight made in the program's design.
 Admiral Grace Hopper, an American computer scientist and developer of the first compiler, is credited for having first used the term "bugs" in computing after a dead moth was found shorting a relay in the Harvard Mark II computer in September 1947.

 Networking and the Internet

-Computers have been used to coordinate information between multiple locations since the 1950s.
+Computers have been used to coordinate information between multiple physical locations since the 1950s.
 The U.S. military's SAGE system was the first large-scale example of such a system, which led to a number of special-purpose commercial systems such as Sabre.
-In the 1970s, computer engineers at research institutions throughout the United States began to link their computers together using telecommunications technology.
-The effort was funded by ARPA (now DARPA), and the computer network that resulted was called the ARPANET.
-The technologies that made the Arpanet possible spread and evolved.

-In time, the network spread beyond academic and military institutions and became known as the Internet.
-The emergence of networking involved a redefinition of the nature and boundaries of the computer.
-Computer operating systems and applications were modified to include the ability to define and access the resources of other computers on the network, such as peripheral devices, stored information, and the like, as extensions of the resources of an individual computer.
-Initially these facilities were available primarily to people working in high-tech environments, but in the 1990s the spread of applications like e-mail and the World Wide Web, combined with the development of cheap, fast networking technologies like Ethernet and ADSL saw computer networking become almost ubiquitous.
-In fact, the number of computers that are networked is growing phenomenally.
-A very large proportion of personal computers regularly connect to the Internet to communicate and receive information.
-"Wireless" networking, often utilizing mobile phone networks, has meant networking is becoming increasingly ubiquitous even in mobile computing environments.